nurzhanzhanuzak/eventsourcing/docs/topics/tutorial/part4.rst

-We can develop concrete materialised views by implementing the abstract interface whilst also extending the library's concrete tracking recorder classes (:class:`~eventsourcing.popo.POPOTrackingRecorder`, :class:`~eventsourcing.sqlite.SQLiteTrackingRecorder`, :class:`~eventsourcing.postgres.PostgresTrackingRecorder`, etc.).
+We can develop concrete materialised views by implementing the abstract interface whilst also extending the library's concrete tracking recorder classes (:class:`~eventsourcing.popo.POPOTrackingRecorder`, :class:`~eventsourcing.sqlite.SQLiteTrackingRecorder`, :class:`~eventsourcing.postgres.PostgresTrackingRecorder`).
 Using these classes to implement concrete materialised views means command methods which support event tracking can be more easily implemented.

 To show how this can work, let's create a materialised view for counting events that can record and reveal the number